 Øresunddirekt is an information service that conveys public information from the authorities to the citizens and the business community in the Öresund region. Øresunddirekt consists of two sections - an information centre in Malmö and a web team/communications department in Copenhagen.

 Øresunddirekt's Information centre is located right next to the Centralstationen train station, at Hjälmaregatan 3 in Malmö.
 At the Information centre staff from swedish authorities are represented, including: Arbetsförmedlingen (Swedish Public Employment Service), Försäkringskassan (Swedish Social Insurance Agency), Länsstyrelsen Skåne (County Administrative Board of Skåne), Region Skåne and Skatteverket (Swedish Tax Agency).

 Among other things, staff can help with issues relating to looking for a job in the Öresund region, Danish apprenticeships, tax rules, social insurance when you commute between Sweden and Denmark, etc. The information centre annually serves over 25,000 visitors through direct customer contact, mail and telephone.

 - Provide business advice (appointments with business advisors)

 - Tailored information meetings for companies before recruitment or establishment on the other side of the strait

 You can find opening hours, a map and more information here.

 How Øresunddirekt Sweden is financed

 The Øresunddirekt information centre in Malmö is financed by the Arbetsförmedlingen (Swedish Public Employment Service), Försäkringskassan (Swedish Social Insurance Agency), Skatteverket (Swedish Tax Agency), Länsstyrelsen Skåne (County Administrative Board of Skåne), Region Skåne and Nordiska Ministerrådet (Nordic Council of Ministers).

 The editorial staff are located on Nørregade 7 B in Copenhagen, Danmark and there are four employees.
 The editorial staff's primary task is to develop and ensure that the information on the websites is accurate and up to date.
 Therefore we work in partnership with the authorities in both Sweden and Denmark, who continuously update us on new laws and regulations in both countries.
 Our websites are visited by over 70,000 users each month.

 Øresunddirekt Denmark owns and operates the following portals:

-- oresunddirekt.se – website in Swedish for Swedish citizens looking for a job in Denmark, starting to work in Denmark, who have or are going to move across the straits or who wish to study in Denmark.
+- oresunddirekt.se – website in Swedish for Swedish citizens who are looking for a job in Denmark, have started a job in Denmark, have or are going to move to Denmark and for those wishing to study in Denmark.